opensearch-project/security/README.md

 ![Logo](https://raw.githubusercontent.com/floragunncom/sg-assets/master/logo/sg_dlic_small.png)

-Search Guard(®) is an Elasticsearch plugin that offers encryption, authentication, and authorization.
-It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens and many more, and includes fine grained role-based access control to clusters, indices, documents and fields.
-Enjoy true multi tenancy in Kibana, and stay compliant with GDPR, HIPAA, PCI, SOX and ISO by using audit logging.
+Search Guard(®) is an Elasticsearch plugin that offers encryption, authentication, authorization.
+It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens, SAML, OpenID and many more.
+It includes fine grained role-based access control to indices, documents and fields.
+Enjoy true multi tenancy in Kibana, and stay compliant with GDPR, HIPAA, PCI, SOX and ISO by using audit and compliance logging.

 Search Guard supports **OpenSSL** for maximum performance and security.
 The complete code is **Open Source**.